 Where Did the Concept of NoFollow Come From?

-Although NoFollow appeared in HTML4 specifications, the concept was not created by W3C but rather through collaboration among three major search engine companies – Google, Yahoo, and Microsoft – along with several powerful blogging platforms during the early days of 2005.
+Although NoFollow appeared in HTML4 specifications, the concept was not created by W3C.
+It was created through collaboration among three major search engine companies – Google, Yahoo, and Microsoft – along with several powerful blogging platforms during the early days of 2005.

 The reason for this was that during the period preceding it, there was a surge of spam comments in blogs, precisely when the popularity of blogs on the internet was skyrocketing.